a-ghorbani/Learn-German/Learn German by Californication - S1E3.md

 I am pissed off that no subtitles match the dialogue in this tv series.
 At least the one I am watching on Netflix.
 So I decided to create the subtitle while I am watching it.
-This will improve my German while I am contributing intellectually to the German litreture ;) yes we need more Californication here in Germany.
+This will improve my German while I am contributing intellectually to the German litreture ;)

-# Let's get started and see what Hank Moody is up to (anyway he has good taste like always)
+## Let's get started and see what Hank Moody is up to :/

 00:01:05

-Vor langer Zeit schrieb ich mal eine Buch.
+Vor langer Zeit schrieb ich mal ein Buch.

 00:01:07